978-356-8710 | 113 Central Street Ipswich, MA 01938

 How long does a full alignment take?

-Wheel alignments typically take one hour for both two-wheel and four-wheel drive vehicles.
-However, excessive wear and tear on suspension components like bushings, track rods, or the system itself can require replacements, extending the service time.
+A wheel alignment usually takes about an hour for both two-wheel and four-wheel drive vehicles.
+However, if there is significant wear and tear on suspension components like bushings, track rods, or the alignment system itself, replacement parts may be needed, which could extend the service time.

 What happens if you wait too long for an alignment?